 I’m a second generation Tucsonan.
 My paternal grandfather moved here from New Jersey because he had bad asthma and was prescribed “dry air.”
 My maternal grandfather ended up in Tucson because he was enlisted in the air force and retired at Davis-Monthan.
 Both sets of grandparents built houses across from each other, and that’s how my parents met.
 My dad literally married the girl next door.
 Actually it was the girl across the street but I digress.
 I come from a big family and my roots are here in Tucson.
 I decided to stay here for college and graduated from the University of Arizona in 2007.

-I am looking forward to my second year at Sycamore and building positive relationships with the students and their families.
+I am looking forward to my fourth year at Sycamore and building positive relationships with the students and their families.